openfheorg/openfhe-development/docs/sphinx_rsts/intro/installation/windows.rst

 ====================================
 The preferred way of building OpenFHE in Windows is using MinGW64.
 VC++ is no longer supported.

-Download and install MSYS2 from http://www.msys2.org/ using default settings.
+Download and install `MSYS2 <http://www.msys2.org/>`__ using default settings.
 Start the MSYS2 MINGW 64-bit shell and execute the following command

 ::